black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 94
 Add an else statement to your buyWeapon function.
 In that statement, set text.innerText to equal "You do not have enough gold to buy a weapon.".

+# Step 95
+Once a player has the best weapon, they cannot buy another one.
+Wrap all of the code in your buyWeapon function inside another if statement.
+The condition should check if currentWeaponIndex is less than 3 - the index of the last weapon.